olga-mir/k8s-multi-cluster/docs/01-delivery-flux-install-refactor.md

-# FluxCD on temporary cluster and Flux install on permanent clusters using CRS
+# FluxCD on temporary cluster and Flux install on permanent clusters using ClusterResourceSet

 ## Intro